DigiBP/Team-Victorinox/README.md

 The REST API developed in Deepnote's Python environment is designed to analyze ePrescription and ePRO data from Google Sheets, focusing on migraine medication prescriptions and patient quality of life metrics.

-**Key Features Include:**
+**Key Features:**

 - **Flask Web Application Setup**: A Flask app is established to serve as the interface of the system.
 - **Data Loading from Google Sheets**: The code accesses our databases (ePrescription and ePRO Responses) using Gspread and OAuth2Client with a JSON file (API key credential) generated in Google Cloud Platform.
 - **Data Analysis**: This involves creating visualizations, which are then saved as PNG files.
-These visualizations include Daily Prescriptions (line plot), Prescriptions per Medication (bar chart), Age Distribution of Patients (histogram), Improvements in Migraines (histogram), and Geographical Distribution (bar chart and a map of Switzerland using longitude and latitude from our Apps Script for the ePRO Responses dataset).
+These visualizations include Daily Prescriptions (line plot), Prescriptions per Medication (bar chart), Age Distribution of Patients (histogram), Improvements in Migraines (histogram), and Geographical Distribution (bar chart) and a map of Switzerland (using longitude and latitude from the ePRO Responses dataset and .shp/.shx  images downloaded from DIVA-GIS https://diva-gis.org/gdata).
 - **Report Generation using FPDF**: All saved PNG visualizations are compiled into a PDF.
 The title of the report is customized using datetime, and graphs are displayed over two pages.
 - **Email Functionality with SendGrid (Cloud-Based Email Service)**: An API key is generated using SendGrid, enabling the sending of personalized emails with the attached PDF report for review by a senior at PRO Pharmacy before forwarding to our partners.